Energy Drinks

 Are energy drinks recommended for teens?

 No. Energy drinks usually contain some mix of caffeine, added substances that act like stimulants, and excess sugar.
 Energy drinks are often marketed to teens with claims that they boost energy, decrease fatigue, and increase concentration.
 These claims mislead many teens and adults into thinking energy drinks are beneficial for attention and sports performance.
 Don’t be fooled by the marketing claims!
-These drinks are unhealthy for teens and the consumption of large amounts of caffeine have led to thousands of emergency room visits and in a few extreme cases, even death.
-Scientific studies have shown that they can affect heart health, sleep, and weight.
-In fact, the American Academy of Pediatrics and the American Medical Association and the American College of Sports Medicine recommend that children and teens avoid them.
+These drinks are unsafe for teens, as the consumption of large amounts of caffeine have led to thousands of emergency room visits and in a few extreme cases, even death.
+Energy drinks can also cause allergic reactions and negatively interact with prescription medications.
+The American Academy of Pediatrics and the American Medical Association and the American College of Sports Medicine recommend that children and teens avoid them.
 Some lawmakers are even attempting to ban the marketing and sale of energy drinks to children and teens.

 What can happen if I have too much caffeine?

 Caffeine may be the most commonly consumed stimulant, but excess consumption has been associated with harmful effects in teens.
 If you have too much caffeine, you may experience side effects such as jitteriness, dizziness, nervousness, insomnia (trouble sleeping), vomiting, and upset stomach.
+Caffeine is also a diuretic, which means it makes you need to pee more often.
+This can lead to dehydration, which can cause headaches, dizziness and tiredness.
 When you have caffeine regularly, your body can build up a tolerance to (get used to) caffeine.
 This means you’ll need more caffeine to experience the same stimulant effect.
 Also, if you suddenly stop drinking caffeine you may get headaches and become cranky or tired for a few days.
 It can be hard to know how much caffeine you are consuming because there is no requirement for companies to state the amount of caffeine in a beverage.

 Should I use energy drinks while I’m exercising?

 No. Energy drinks should be avoided before, during, and after exercise.
-The caffeine and added sugar in energy drinks can actually make you more dehydrated.
+The caffeine and added sugar in energy drinks can make you more dehydrated and raise your heart rate, which can be unsafe, and negatively affect your performance.

 What’s the difference between sports drinks and energy drinks?

-Sports drinks are different from energy drinks.
 Sports drinks include carbohydrates, electrolytes, and often vitamins and minerals.
-They’re made for rehydration during and after intensity physical activity to replace nutrients lost when you sweat.
+They’re made for rehydration during and after intense physical activity to replace nutrients lost when you sweat.
 Sports drinks only need to be utilized after long periods of endurance activities – in most instances water is the best choice to refuel with during and after being physically active.
+They do not usually contain caffeine, and are safe to consume in moderate amounts.

 Is it safe to combine energy drinks with alcohol?